Mid Pennine Way - Accommodation & Resources

 The walk begins by climbing Kinder Scout, which Clare Balding walked for Radio Ramblings in 2012 to celebrate the mass trespass of 1932.
 Beyond Snake Pass the path crosses Bleaklow before dropping to Torside, where most people end their first day.
 The nearest B&B accommodation is 500 m. offroute at The Old House, with more accommodation available a couple of miles away at Hadfield and Glossop.
 There's camping at Crowden, but alas the hostel there only accepts group bookings.

 The path now climbs above Crowden Great Brook and across Black Hill, before passing reservoirs at Wessenden, where there is the option of heading into Marsden (accommodation at the New Inn).
 Otherwise, the path leads up to Standedge, where the A62 crosses (regular buses towards Huddersfield or Manchester).
-Accommodation is available offroute: right for the Carriage House Inn (B&B & camping); left for Wellcroft House B&B, and the Diggle Hotel and Sunfield Accommodation at Diggle.
+Accommodation is available offroute: right for the Carriage House Inn (B&B & camping); left for Wellcroft House B&B, and the Diggle Hotel at Diggle.

 The path now crosses the A640, White Hill and the A672 before crossing the M62.
 There's a nice walk up to Blackstone Edge and the across the A58 by the White House Pub.
 More reservoirs are joined, before the distinctive monument of Stoodley Pike leads into the Calder Valley.
 Accommodation is available at Mankinholes (Youth Hostel and Cross Farm), or the new Hebden Bridge Loop can be followed into the town.